nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 The UI can be stateful or stateless:

-*   Default back office is based on JSF that is stateful
-*   The Nuxeo Platform also provides Stateless UI like WebEngine/Freemarker and AngularJS.
+*   The default Web UI is stateless,
+*   JSF is stateful.

-If the UI layer you use is stateful, you have to use stateful load balancing.
+If the UI layer you use is stateful, you have to use stateful load balancing for session affinity.

-However, in the case of Nuxeo JSF, since most of the navigation links are Restful, switching server won't be an issue.
-But of course for real JSF POST, since the server side state is not shared, session affinity is required.

-{{#> callout type='info' }}

-Technically, we don't push for using shared server side state: JSF state is complex and changes a lot, replicating this state between servers is too costly.

-{{/callout}}

 ## HTTP Load Balancer Configuration